GeePaw

 The Correlation Premise: Redux

-This entry is part [part not set] of 9 in the series Underplayed Premises
+This entry is in the series Underplayed Premises

 My five TDD premises stuff has been well-received over the months since I put it out, but one of them seems still very underplayed, even by many died-in-the-wool TDD’ers: the correlation premise.
 The correlation premise says that the internal quality of our code correlates directly with our productivity.
 When the internal quality goes up, productivity